Practice EtherChannel Questions Now

 Common CCNA Traps

-- Questions in Network Access often include distractors that look correct for EtherChannel but violate least-privilege, durability, or availability requirements.
+- Questions in Network Access often include distractors that look correct for EtherChannel but violate security policy, convergence, or redundancy requirements.

 - Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.